Dylan Thomas: Second tour January 20 to May 16, 1952

 Thomas undertook a second tour of the United States in 1952, this time with Caitlin – after she had discovered he had been unfaithful on his earlier trip.
 They drank heavily, and Thomas began to suffer with gout and lung problems.
 The second tour was the most intensive of the four, taking in 46 engagements.
 The trip also resulted in Thomas recording his first poetry to vinyl, which Caedmon Records released in America later that year.
 One of his works recorded during this time, A Child's Christmas in Wales, became his most popular prose work in America.
-The original 1952 recording of A Child's Christmas in Wales was a 2008 selection for the United States National Recording Registry, stating that it is "credited with launching the audiobook industry in the United States".
+The original 1952 recording of the book was a 2008 selection for the United States National Recording Registry, stating that it is "credited with launching the audiobook industry in the United States".

 A shortened version of the first half of The Town That Was Mad was published in Botteghe Oscure in May 1952, with the title Llareggub.
 A Piece for Radio Perhaps.
 Thomas had been in Laugharne for almost three years, but his half-play had made little progress since his time living in South Leigh.
-By the summer of 1952, the half-play’s title had been changed to Under Milk Wood because John Brinnin thought the title Llareggub would not attract American audiences.
-On November 6, 1952, Thomas wrote to the editor of Botteghe Oscure to explain why he hadn't been able to "finish the second half of my piece for you."
+By the summer of 1952, the half-play's title had been changed to Under Milk Wood because John Brinnin thought the title Llareggub would not attract American audiences.
+On 6 November 1952, Thomas wrote to the editor of Botteghe Oscure to explain why he hadn't been able to "finish the second half of my piece for you."
 He had failed shamefully, he said, to add to "my lonely half of a looney maybe-play".

 On 10 November 1952 Thomas's last collection Collected Poems, 1934–1952, was published by Dent; he was 38.
 It won the Foyle poetry prize.
 Reviewing the volume, critic Philip Toynbee declared that "Thomas is the greatest living poet in the English language".
-Thomas's father died from pneumonia just before Christmas 1952.
-In the first few months of 1953, his sister died from liver cancer, one of his patrons took an overdose of sleeping pills, three friends died at an early age and Caitlin had an abortion.
+The winter of 1952/3 brought much personal tragedy: Thomas's father died from pneumonia just before Christmas 1952; and in the Spring of 1953 his sister died from liver cancer, one of his patrons overdosed, three friends died at young ages and Caitlin had an abortion.